When she started UB medical school, Beth Smith didn’t intend to become a psychiatrist.

 “When people refer to these depression studies, I am one of the first researchers to get cited, which is gratifying,” she says.

-As a thriving mid-level faculty member, Smith now pays it forward by mentoring residents, fellows and junior faculty.
+As a thriving faculty member and current chief of the Division of Child and Adolescent Psychiatry, Smith now pays it forward by mentoring residents, fellows and junior faculty.
 At the same time, she continues to benefit from her own mentors’ experience and guidance.